OutingsJoin us for outings to places of local interest

 At various times in the year we arrange visits to local places of interest.

-Most recently, in early July 2019, we had a visit to Banbury’s own Tooley’s Boatyard, which is one of the oldest working dry docks on the Inland Waterways, having been in continuous use since 1778.
+In early July 2019, we had a visit to Banbury’s own Tooley’s Boatyard, which is one of the oldest working dry docks on the Inland Waterways, having been in continuous use since 1778.
 Matt Armitage, Director of Tooley’s Boatyard, was one of our speakers earlier in the year and his talk had whetted our appetites for more.
 So several of us spent a happy morning being shown round the site, seeing the 200 year-old forge in use, visiting the carpentry and paint workshops and then we enjoyed a relaxing and peaceful cruise along the Oxford Canal aboard Tooley’s narrowboat, the Dancing Duck.

 In May we spent a thoroughly enjoyable morning at the fabulous Arty Crafty Place near Middle Aston.
 Here we were shown how to block print fabric using wooden blocks hand carved in India.
 Having had the technique explained and demonstrated to us we were let loose to play, laugh and create to our hearts’ content.
 The results were wonderful and very impressive and we are all proud of our ‘masterpieces’.
 We rounded off our morning with a delicious lunch and more chat at Nicholson’s Yurt.